-IFE (Internal factor evaluation) matrix is one of the best strategic tool for internal audit of the company.
-IFE is use for internal audit of functional area of business such as finance, marketing,IT, operations,accounts and others depend upon the nature of business and its size.
+IFE (Internal factor evaluation) matrix is one of the best strategic tool to perform internal audit of any firm.
+IFE is use for internal analysis of different functional areas of business such as finance, marketing,IT, operations, accounts, Human Resources and others depend upon the nature of business and its size.

-Internal factors are extracted after deep internal analysis of the company.
-Obviously every company have some weak point and strong point that’s the reasons internal factors are divided into two categories namely strengths and weakness.
+Internal factors are the the outcome of detailed internal audit of a firm Obviously, every company have some weak and strong points, therefor the internal factors are divided into two categories namely strengths and weakness.

 How we can differentiate strength and weakness in IFE matrix?

 If this question comes into mind then don’t worry its a good question and I will be the happy man to answer this one.
-The strength and weakness are organized in IFE matrix in different portion mean all strength are listed first under internal factors and then comes the internal weakness.
+The strengths and weaknesses are organized in IFE matrix in different portions mean all strengths are listed first under internal factors and then comes the internal weakness.
 In case if all the factors are listed altogether then the rating will help you out to identify internal strength and weakness.

 Rating is common word I hope you are aware of it, in IFE rating is the way out to differentiate internal strengths and weakness.
 Internal weakness are further divided in two categories namely minor weakness and major weakness same goes of the strengths (minor strength and major strength)